Baruchichaimson/dotNet5783_2444_0871/README.md

 # dotNet5783_2444_0871

+Store Inventory Management System

+Overview:
+The Store Inventory Management System is designed to efficiently manage inventory data, implement business logic, and provide a user-friendly interface for seamless operation.
+The system follows a layered architecture, separating concerns into data, business logic, and user interface layers.
+It utilizes the Singleton pattern to prevent redundancy of classes and employs a factory mechanism for extracting data from various sources.

 bonus 1 : tryparse.
 bonus 2 : using is null or empty function in string. bonus 3 : function update admin in the cart.